Most popular baby names for girls in Ohio - NewsBreak

 – Number of babies in 2021: 17,728

-You may also like: Counties with the most born-and-bred residents in OhioCopyright 2022 Nexstar Media Inc. All rights reserved.
+Read the full story right here.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.